-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-YES ☑ NO ☐

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-YES ☐ NO ☑

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES \boxtimes NO \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-YES \boxtimes NO \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (\S 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-The aggregate market value of Common Stock held by non-affiliates of the registrant as of the last business day of the registrant's most recently completed second fiscal quarter (based on the closing price of these securities as reported by The New York Stock Exchange on June 30, 2016) was \$7,080,925,883.
+Securities registered pursuant to Section 12(b) of the Act:

+Securities registered pursuant to Section 12(b) of the Act.
+T itle of Each Class Name of Each Exchange on Which Registered Common stock x, par value \$0.01 per share New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check n NO □ nark if the registrant is a well-known season ed issuer, as defined in Rule 405 of the Securities Act.
+YES ⊠ nark if the registrant is not required to file re ports pursuant to Section 13 or Section 15(d) of the Act. .
+YES Exchange Act of 1934 dur eports required to be filed by Section 13 or 15(d) of the Sorter period that the registrant was required to file such res.
+YES \boxtimes NO \square Interactive Data File requir red to be submitted and posted pursuant to R ectronically and posted on its corporate Web site, if any, ule 405 of Regulation S-T (§ 232.405 of this chapter) do required to submit and post such files).
+YES \boxtimes N uring the contained herein, and will nt to Item 405 of Regulation S-K (§229.405 of this chap thowledge, in definitive proxy or information statements tent to this Form 10-K. finitions of "large accelerated filer," "accele ated filer, an accelerated filer, a non-accelerated filer, or grated filer" and "smaller reporting company" in Rule 12 Large accelerated filer X Accelerated filer Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller Reporting Comp oany 🗆 • y (as defined in Rule 12b-2 of the Act).
+YES \(\square\) N NO 🗵 most recently completed second fiscal quarter (based on the closing price of these securities as reported by The New York Stock Exchange on June 30, 2016) was \$7,080,925,883.
 Shares of Common Stock held by executive officers and directors of the registrant are not included in the computation.
-However, the registrant has made no determination that such individuals are "affiliates" within the meaning of Rule 405 under the Securities Act of 1933.
+However, the registrant has made no determination that such individuals are "affiliates" within the